 When Harry first has the Half Blood Prince's potions book, his signature is in the front of the book.
 When Ginny takes it from him, she reads his signature from the back.
 However, the book may have been signed at the back and the front as later in the film we see the words written in two different styles suggesting multiple instances.

-During the scene when Dumbledore first introduces Harry to Professor Slughorn, Slughorn's robe changes color more than once.
+(at around 8 mins) When Dumbledore first introduces Harry to Professor Slughorn, Slughorn's robe changes color more than once.
 However, this is due to the fluorescent lighting outside of Slughorn's home.